 How to Decorate a Cake: The Basics

 Learn how to decorate a cake to give your homemade cakes that bakery look using the same basic cake decorating techniques that even the fanciest pro bakers use.
-Once you master the basics, you can move on to more advanced cake decorating.

 How to Prep a Cake for Frosting and Decorating